A Count Immortal

 The woman whimpered and fell to her knees.
 “Please Count have mercy… I didn’t mean anything by it really.
 I promise it will never happen again.
 I beg of you.
 Mercy.”

-“Indeed it will not, happen again,” the Count said as the hazel in his eyes turned to ice.
+“Indeed it will not,” the Count said, the hazel in his eyes turning to ice.

 “It was just a trinket.
 Nothing… really.”
 Catherine took the small bronze statuette out of her pocket and held it up to the Count.
 “Here.
 Take it.”

 The Count’s brow darkened, and he stepped closer shoving her hand aside.
 “Now you lie to me?
-You know very well this was not the only trinket Catherine and tonight is not the first my cabinets have been lighter after your presence.
-What did I tell you the last time?”
+You know very well this was not the only trinket Catherine and tonight was not the only time my cabinets have been lighter after your presence.
+What did I tell you ?”

 Catherine sat back on her heels and her head fell forward.
 When she finally lifted it, tears had welled up in her eyes.
-“You told me it was my last warning.”
+“You told me i wouldnt have another warning.”

 Catherine took one step backward and paused.